bipio-server/bipio/README.md

 }
 ```
 ...
 I can now use that channel anywhere, its a permanent fixture in the system until explicitly deleted.
 So now
-to create the repeater, I can create a simple SMTP bip with a single edge pointing to the 'Helo FuBa' channel :
+to create the relay, I can create a simple SMTP bip with a single edge pointing to the 'Helo FuBa' channel :

 ```